RavensbourneWebMedia/UX-design/sessions/session-15.md

 Make sure you ask them if it's ok to record their session, check all the [do's and dont's](#dos-and-donts) for user-testing and **take notes**!

 If they're bringing their laptops/phones it's a good idea to share the link to your prototype with them and ask them to test it on their devices, so that they *feel at home*.

-Otherwise, check if they are familiar with the system on which you're testing, eg: *Have you used a Mac / PC / Android / iPhone before?*.
+Otherwise, check if they are familiar with the system on which you're testing, eg: *Have you used a Mac / PC / Android / iPhone before?*